For my life, it means a lot: Never say never and never give up. If one way is not working, try another. Try as long as you find your right way.

 Well, in the mid-90s, people start to understand computers could not only be used for games, writing, and calculating.
 The area of personal computers began to enter the business world.
 Microsoft was leading the technology mostly based on IBM with his DOS and Windows system.

 He asked if I read George Orwell’s 1984 so far.
 Until this time, I never thought about political consequences or computer technologies as a central control system.
 My parents finally presented this book to me.
-I acknowledged to read it.
+I acknowledged reading it.

 After this project failed and disappointed -people would not have sold this system to banks – pioneers left the room.
 Many of them started their own projects.
 When it came to the later called Bitcoin thing, I got involved because of my hacking skills.

-It’s not that coding, hacking needs workarounds and concepts.
-So, I started to support some people, which are today co-founders, like me, of Bitcoin.
-Around the time Satoshi Nakamoto appeared and finally brought the breakthrough in security and made the system unhackable by mathematical logic.
+It’s not that coding; hacking needs workarounds and concepts.
+So, I started to support some people, including co-founders, like me, of Bitcoin.
+Around the time Satoshi Nakamoto appeared, and finally brought the breakthrough in security and made the system unhackable by mathematical logic.

 Marco: Can you share the funniest or most interesting story that occurred to you in the course of your career?

-I was actually in New Delhi, India, when I found out how Bitcoin can help when you struggle in life, somewhere far from home.
+I was in New Delhi, India, when I found out how Bitcoin can help when you struggle in life, somewhere far from home.
 My credit card did not work because sometimes the machines could not accept Debit Cards from Europe.
-However, I just had 2 hours before leaving with the plane and I couldn’t afford to pay this 5-star hotel.
+However, I just had 2 hours before leaving with the plane, and I couldn’t afford to pay for this 5-star hotel.

 I reached out to my bank.
-The call agent center guy couldn’t help me because it was nighttime in Germany and I had to wait until his manager could make a decision the next day.
+The call agent center guy couldn’t help me because it was nighttime in Germany, and I had to wait until his manager could decide the next day.
 Then he ends the call with the words: “Sorry, but sometimes shit happens!”